yungyung04/addressbook-level4/collated/test/ChoChihTun.md

         /* ------------------------ Perform add operations on the shown unfiltered list ----------------------------- */

-        /* Case: add a person without tags to a non-empty address book, command with leading spaces and trailing spaces
+        /* Case: add a tutee without tags to a non-empty address book, command with leading spaces and trailing spaces
          * -> added
          */
         Tutee toAdd = AMYTUTEE;